Best Trading Indicators

 What is the most used technical indicator?

 The most commonly used technical indicator is the moving average.
-The quantity of technical indicators utilized by a trader is not fixed and varies based on the individual’s experience level, approach to trading, and personal inclination.
+The quantity of trading indicators utilized by a trader is not fixed and varies based on the individual’s experience level, approach to trading, and personal inclination.
 An overload of indicators can cause confusion and conflicting signals.
 Conversely, too small an assortment may leave one without sufficient data.

 It is often advised that traders employ a trio of technical indicators within their strategies—each fulfilling a distinct role.
 This ensemble might feature a Moving Average (MA) to track trends, Relative Strength Index (RSI) to gauge momentum, and Average True Range (ATR) as an indicator of market volatility.